Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

       • The navarbar is easily assecible in the header and gives the visitor the option to click the about us page where they can find more detailed information.

-  2. The visitor would want the site to be easy to navigate on all devices. :white_check_mark:
+  2. The visitor would want the site to be easy to navigate on all devices.

       • All page links are directly acessible in the navigation bar.
 The navigation bar is present in the header of every page keeping consistency throughout the site so it is easy for the visitor to intuitively browse through the website.

       • All pages are responsive until 320px.

-  3. The visitor would want the social media buttons to be easily accessible. :white_check_mark:
+  3. The visitor would want the social media buttons to be easily accessible.

       • The social media icons are present in the footer on every page.